-- All site personnel will be briefed on the importance of cultural heritage value within the area. - If there are any unexpected archaeological finds, works will stop temporarily in the vicinity, the area will be cordoned off and a member of the BEAR Environment team will be contacted for advice. - Laydown areas will be sensitively located (e.g., on areas of made ground) to avoid areas of cultural heritage interest where possible. - There will be no storage of plant, materials or equipment against buildings, bridges, walls or fences.
+- All site personnel will be briefed on the importance of cultural heritage value within the area. - People, plant, and materials will, as much as is reasonably practicable, only be present on areas of made / engineered ground.
+Where access outwith these areas is required for the safe and effective completion of the scheme, it will be reduced as much as is reasonably practicable and ideally be limited to access on foot. - If there are any unexpected archaeological finds, works will stop temporarily in the vicinity, the area will be cordoned off and a member of the BEAR Environment team will be contacted for advice. - Laydown areas will be sensitively located (e.g., on areas of made ground) to avoid areas of cultural heritage interest where possible. - There will be no storage of plant, materials or equipment against buildings, bridges, walls or fences.